TAUSBV/dqf-api/v3/README.md

 **Note:** Review projects can also have projects of type _translation_ as children.
 For example, a review project with a type *Error Annotation* is created and completed.
 The owner of the parent project of this review project (let's assume a translation project)  decides to have the project go through a new translation round.
 Two options are possible:
 * A new child of type _translation_ gets created that has the review project as parent.
 * A new child of type _review/correction_ gets created.

 Which of the two options should be chosen ultimately depends on your implementationa and your tool.
-However, please keep in mind that the results on the reports will be different according to the chosen approach.
+Please keep in mind that the results on the reports will be different according to the chosen approach.

 The review settings can be posted at master project level if they are known from the beginning of the project.
-Alternatively, they can be posted at child project level if e.g. 1) they are determined at a later stage 2) a different set of review settings is required for a subset of the workflow.
+Alternatively, they can be posted at child project level if e.g. 1) they are determined at a later stage 2) a different set of review settings is required for a review subset of the workflow.
 The TAUS account in use when the review settings are submitted is considered the ***initiator*** of the review cycle.

-To create a review project you need to use the method [POST /v3/project/child/{projectId}/file/{fileId}/targetLang/{targetLangCode}/translation/{translationId}/batchReview](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment%2FReview/add).
+In order to post content to the created child project of type review, you need to use the method:
+[POST /v3/project/child/{projectId}/file/{fileId}/targetLang/{targetLangCode}/translation/{translationId}/batchReview](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment%2FReview/add).

 This is the most complex request in the API.

-The easiest way to explain this method is to display the request raw body data.
+The easiest way to explain this method is to display the request raw body data you will submit.

 **Note:** Please pay attention to the terminology used:
 * REVIEW = type of a child project and the POST method in the API
 * REVISION = parameter in the json request body when posting a review (see below)

-***>> VERIFY EXAMPLE WITH DESCRIPTION OF STEPS AFTERWARDS***
+**EXAMPLE**

+In this example, combined review settings are applied.
+The segment "Test Segment" is being reviewed.

+1. The reviewer marks the whole segment with an error and the word "Segment" with another error.
+2. Then he/she deletes the word "Segment".
+3. Later he/she notices another error in the already corrected segment.
+4. He/She adds the word "Some " at the beginning.
+(The text on the UI will probably read "Some Test _Segment_", with strikethrough applied to the word "Segment").
+5. Then he/she applies another error to the word "Test".

+Note that, in the second revision, the content is still "Some Test Segment" even though the word "Segment" got deleted and that the character indexes correclty identify the current position of the word "Test".

+The whole procedure took 10 secs.
+The series of actions should generate the json in the example above. [**REVIEW EXAMPLE - MISSING ERROR???**]

 ```json
 {
     "overwrite": true,